 Let It Bleed would be the last studio album to feature contributions from Jones, whose increasingly erratic behavior (caused in part by drug and alcohol use) had started to take its toll.
-He left the group on June 8, 1969, and not even month later died after being found at the bottom of his swimming pool.
-Later that year, the Stones faced further tragedy when a fan was stabbed to death by Hells Angels members during their set at the Altamont Free Concert.
+He left the group on June 8, 1969, and not even a month later was found dead at the bottom of his swimming pool.
+Later that year, the Stones faced further tragedy when a fan was stabbed to death by Hells Angels members, who acted as security during their set at the Altamont Free Concert.

-The Stones' fortunes shifted for the better as the 1970s dawned, however.
-With guitarist Mick Taylor now on board, the band unleashed 1971's Sticky Fingers and 1972's Exile on Main St.— the latest and great examples of the Stones' inimitable combo of hotrodding soul and R&B, barnburning blues, rustic folk and glam swing.
+However, as the 1970s dawned, the Stones' fortunes shifted for the better.
+With guitarist Mick Taylor now on board, the band unleashed 1971's Sticky Fingers and 1972's Exile on Main St.— the latest and great examples of the Stones' inimitable combo of hot-rodding soul and R&B, barn-burning blues, rustic folk and glam swing.
 The band's confidence and creative powers were at their peak.